FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 It's a great question.

-I think that's the critically important part because I think when when Netanyahu came here in 2015, uh to say the right thing, which was to criticize the Iran nuclear deal which was then in the works.
+But I think the fact that the Biden and Trump meetings are on that schedule, even if that schedule is a lot of moving parts, I think that's the critically important part because I think when Netanyahu came here in 2015, to say the right thing, which was to criticize the Iranian freedom deal, which was then in the works, I still think there was some political collateral damage, some partisan collateral damage here in America, the way that speech was perceived.

-Um, because as we say at my organization, Israel has long been a bipartisan issue and it must remain one.
+Because as we say at my organization, Israel has long been a bipartisan issue and it must remain one.

-I did want to ask, because we know that the people of Israel do know who President Biden is, they know who former President Trump is.
+I did want to ask, because we know that the people of Israel do know who President Biden is.

-Now Kamala Harris is believed to be the front runner.
+Now Kamala Harris is believed to be the frontrunner.

 Are the people of Israel familiar with Kamala Harris?